How to install Fail2ban on Ubuntu

 If you have a sendmail service configured on your cloud server, you can enable the email notifications from Fail2ban by entering your email address to the parameter destemail and changing the action = %(action_)s to action = %(action_mw)s.

 Once you’ve done the basic configurations, check the different jails available in the configuration options.
 Jails are the rules which fail2ban applies to any given application or log file.
-SSH jail settings, which you can find at the top of the jails list, are enabled by default.
+SSH jail settings, which you can find at the top of the jails list, are enabled by default and not commented out.

-You can enable any other jail module in the same fashion by editing the enabled parameter to true.
+You can enable or disable other jail modules in the same fashion.

 When you’ve enabled all the jails you wish, save the configuration file and exit the editor.
 Then you’ll need to restart the monitor with the following command